paulpaulperlas/ai-badword-scanner/README.md

     static String input = "";

     public static void main(String[] args) {
-        System.out.println("Scanner Bereit");
+        System.out.println("Scanner Ready");
         Scanner scanner = new Scanner(System.in);

         //There are a few Sensitivity: ZERO_TOLERANCE, PROFESSIONAL, STANDARD and MINIMAL
+        //There are a few Languages: German: DE, Englisch: EN
         //You Have to use your own API
-        //Is an Example for LM Studios, using the qwen2.5-3b-instruct model (3B is way too weak, it is just for testing!)
+        //Is an Example for LM Studio, using the qwen2.5-3b-instruct model (3B is way too weak, it is just for testing!)
-        BadWordScanner badWordScanner = new BadWordScanner(Sensitivity.ZERO_TOLERANCE, "http://localhost:1234/v1/chat/completions", "qwen2.5-3b-instruct");
+        BadWordScanner badWordScanner = new BadWordScanner(Sensitivity.ZERO_TOLERANCE, Language.EN, "http://localhost:1234/v1/chat/completions", "qwen2.5-3b-instruct");

         while (true) {
             input = scanner.nextLine();